Superthermal light emission and nontrivial photon statistics in small lasers: Discussion

-where we have explicitely written the coefficients given in~\cite{Lien2001} and used the shorthand $g_{2,0}$ in place of $g^{(2)}(0)$.
+where we have explicitely written the coefficients given in~\cite{Lien2001} and used the shorthand $g_{2,0}$ in place of $g^{(2)}(0)$; $\Gamma \left( \frac{1}{g_{2,0} - 1} \right)$ represents the Gamma-fuction of the corresponding argument.
 Inspection shows immediately that the nature of the distribution changes entirely when $g^{(2)}(0) > 2$ and transforms the PDF into a monotonically decreasing distribution, as shown in the inset of Fig.~\ref{g2} (solid line), which is clearly incompatible with our experimental observations (Fig.~\ref{expthisto}a), as well as with the expected generalization of previous results~\cite{Lien2001}.
-The apparent lack of bijectivity between the two sets of data signals an underlying limitation of the model~\cite{Paoli1988,Ogawa1990} which, by excluding the contribution of spontaneous emission, appears to be intrinsically unable to predict the occurrence of the dynamics observed in Fig.~\ref{expthisto}a,b.
+The apparent lack of bijectivity between the two sets of data highlights an underlying limitation of the model~\cite{Paoli1988} which, by neglecting the contribution of spontaneous emission and its quantum fluctuations, becomes intrinsically unable to predict the occurrence of the dynamics observed in Fig.~\ref{expthisto}a,b.
 Since the PDF collects into a statistical distribution the state of the system, its predictions fail when the dynamics cannot be reproduced by the model from which it is derived.
-While we report here the spiking dynamics on one type of device, we have observed it on several VCSELs, from different manufacturers and with different sizes (up to $\beta \approx 10^{-3}$).
-Similar spiking has been observed and reported in the past on VCSELs (see, e.g.~\cite{Sondermann2003}), but has typically been ascribed either to competition between polarization modes close to threshold or to technical noise.
-Some of us have already shown that this dynamics is intrinsic to the system and we prove here that it possesses nontrivial physical features~\cite{Wang2015}.
+Different emission statistics appear therefore to produce $P(n)$ distributions whose form is indistinguishable, at least with the current measurement techniques.
+The inference, accepted up until now, that the photon statistics for semiconductor--based micro- and nanolasers should remain the same as the one predicted for macroscopic lasers~\cite{vanDruten2000,Lien2001} cannot hold, otherwise we would not have met with the inconsistency in the PDF.